-This definition of practitioner is mentioned in EU-HYBNET Description of Action (DoA) Part B document and hence practitioners are defined as such in the EU-HYBNET project.
+This definition of practitioner is mentioned in EU-HYBNET Description of Action (DoA) Part B document.

 Other key EU-HYBNET network members are representatives from European industry, SMEs, academia and NGOs.
 These actors are central to delivering innovative solutions for practitioners' needs and provide research and development activities for practitioners and other stakeholders in the field.